What is the flexitarian diet?

 The motivations behind adopting a flexitarian lifestyle are quite diverse.

-Health – red meat is high in fat and reducing the amount you eat can have positive on your weight, health as well as preventing heart disease.
+Health – red meat is high in saturated fat and reducing the amount you eat can have a positive impact on your weight and health as well as helping to prevent heart disease.
 Salt and chemicals in processed meats are now linked to cardiovascular disease and cancer.
 Overuse of antibiotics in intensive factory farms is reportedly contributing to increased resistance to antibiotics in humans.
+Reduce meat and saturated fat from your diet can have many health benefits.

-Animal Welfare – many flexitarians strive to buy meat less but buy organic or free range meat (ideally from a local butcher) where the animals have been raised to higher standards of welfare.
+Animal Welfare – many flexitarians strive to buy meatless but buy organic or free-range meat (ideally from a local butcher) where the animals have been raised to higher welfare standards.

 Environment – from CO2 emissions to the increasing need for space to grow animal feed crops (resulting for example in deforestation of the Amazon rainforest), meat consumption takes a high toll on the environment.